jmasone15/build-a-date/README.md

 # Build-A-Date
-This project was centered around application that allows you to build a date that is specific to your taste and preferences, and saves that data so that you can have access to it whenever you want!
+Many people have a hard time deciding what they would like to do with their significant others for dates!
+This project was centered around an application that allows you to build a date that is specific to your taste and preferences, and saves that data so that you can have access to it whenever you want!
+It takes away the difficult parts of planning!
+Enjoy building your date!

 ## Description

-This is an app that uses Handlebars, Express, HTML, CSS, & MySQL database system.
+This is an app that uses Axios, Heroku, API's, Handlebars, Express, HTML, CSS, & MySQL database system.

 ## Table of Contents